gebruno/icwmp/docs/guide/annex_f.md

 The Gateway Identity tuple (OUI, ProductClass, SerialNumber) is present in 'db' (Same source used for Device.DeviceInfo. object).

 The `/etc/init.d/icwmp` script reads the default lan interface from UCI option `cwmp.cpe.default_lan_interface` and configures the gateway identity in `dhcp` UCI for the corresponding LAN interface section to publish gateway information to its LAN clients.

+!!! note

-> Note: If UCI option `cwmp.cpe.default_lan_interface` is not defined then gateway identity would not be published in LAN network.
+    If UCI option `cwmp.cpe.default_lan_interface` is not defined then gateway identity would not be published in LAN network.

 ### Identification of Manageable Device in LAN network
 Gateway device relies on DHCP options (/tmp/dhcp.client.options) file for getting the Manageable Device identities, which is exposed in the TR181 datamodel using (libbbf) API's.